This page is still being edited and reviewed.

 Another method for filtering is using text search or structure search from the toolbar.
 More details about those methods can be found in the Toolbar page.

-By clicking on the reaction list, a reaction detail window will open up on the right side.
-This tab allows the editing of the reaction as illustrated below.
+By clicking on the reaction list, a details panel for reactions opens on the right side.

 Export sample from selection

 "Export sample from selection" is a function which allows the user to export sample data from the selected reaction, sample, or else.
 To export sample data, navigate to the action bar and click the dropdown export menu .
 A panel Select Data to Export will open up when Export samples from selection in the dropdown export menu is clicked.
 This panel offers the user a set of data about the sample to select for export.
 The data, which can be exported are divided into 5 main types as shown in the image below.
 The Export of the data is offered into 2 data formats (XLSX/SDF) by clicking on the orange export button at the end of the window.